Oberhauser-Dev/wrestling_scoreboard/wrestling_scoreboard_server/database/README.md

 ### User

-Create own user `wrestling`, replace `my-password` with the password of your choice:
+Create own database user `wrestling`, replace `my-password` with the password of your choice:
 ```shell
 psql -U postgres -c "CREATE USER wrestling WITH PASSWORD 'my-password';"
 ```